-Note: By enabling ACL, all users are prohibited from accessing anything within a given project unless you add the permissions for them to do that.
+Note: By enabling ACL, all users are prohibited to access anything within given project unless you add them the permission to do that.

-Additionally, you can limit user's access to individual projects.
+Additionally you can limit users access to individual projects.
 This feature is enabled by Access control at Project configuration.
 This automatically creates Group-based access control for this project and all groups starting with @ are automatically added to the project (see Predefined groups).